dapr/js-sdk/daprdocs/content/en/js-sdk-docs/js-server/_index.md

 - Direct susbcription with options through the `subscribeWithOptions` method
 - Subscription afterwards through the `susbcribeOnEvent` method

-Each time an event arrives, we pass its body as `data` and the headers as `headers`, which can contain properties of the event publisher (e.g., a device ID from IoT Hub)
+Each time an event arrives, we pass its body as `body` and the headers as `headers`, which can contain properties of the event publisher (e.g., a device ID from IoT Hub)

 > Dapr requires subscriptions to be set up on startup, but in the JS SDK we allow event handlers to be added afterwards as well, providing you the flexibility of programming.